Group size

 Start time

-This tour option will provide priority entrance and a small intimate group of people to share this experience with.
-You will enter directly to the hall of the Vatican Museum where your adventure will begin!
+This tour option will provide early entrance and a small intimate group of people to share this experience with.
+You will enter directly to the hall of the Vatican Museum where your adventure will begin.

 1